Magna Online courses

 This online course helps students learn some of the most important lessons in effective leadership, gleaned from the best practices of successful organizations worldwide.
 It covers critical skills the students need to be an effective student leader both in college and beyond.

-This program is designed to help your students learn some of the most important lessons in effective leadership, gleaned from the best practices of successful organizations worldwide.
+This asynchronous program is designed to help your students learn some of the most important lessons in effective leadership, gleaned from the best practices of successful organizations worldwide.
 Designed for student organization leaders, and student government leaders including student government associations, student senates or student trustees for presidents, vice-presidents or senators.

-This online course covers critical skills your students need to be effective leaders both in college and their careers, including:
+This asynchronous online course covers critical skills your students need to be effective leaders both in college and their careers, including:

 - Managing conflict